-17. When a famous man found that the instrument talked, why were the people very excited a manual statement talked.
+17. When a famous man found that the instrument talked, why were the people very excited Peruse for

 18. What did he gain at the Bell Telephone Company?

 19. Do you think the telephone is one of the most indispensable things in the modern world?